 If you can’t find someone external to make use of your food, make sure it gets eaten at your office.
 If your team meeting ends with a mountain of munchies, spread the word!
 Razorfish, hacked together a “free food in the cafeteria!” button that alerted all staff via Twitter and Slack that there were leftovers.
 You can even invite employees to take some home in tupperware if it’s available.
 Better to get eaten later than never to be eaten at all.

-Planning a great meal means knowing your employees well, considering their needs, and ensuring the way you source, serve, and wrap up your meal aligns with your company’s values.
+Planning a great team meal means knowing your employees well, considering their needs, and ensuring the way you source, serve, and wrap up your team meal aligns with your company’s values.
 Imagine the employee who gets invited to every staff birthday party only to find that yet again there’s a giant sheet cake that she can’t eat.
 What if one day she walked up to celebrate her co-worker and found, in addition to the sheet cake, there was a gluten-free cupcake *just for her*.
-It may take a little more effort to bring your staff meals to the next level, but for employees who spend a third of their waking hours working with and for you, it can make all the difference.
+It may take a little more effort to bring your team meals to the next level, but for employees who spend a third of their waking hours working with and for you, it can make all the difference.

 Photography by Julia Robbs